 - 2017: Multi-phase work begins to enhance and expand surgical space and emergency services, mechanical and facilities operations at Oconomowoc Memorial.

-- 2019: ProHealth breaks ground on a major project to transform its Mukwonago campus into the community's first hospital by mid-2020.
+- 2019: ProHealth breaks ground on a major project to transform its Mukwonago campus into the community's first hospital.